Putting Reconciliation into Practice: Inclusion and Action

 - Dawn Madahbee Leach (Vice Chair of the National Indigenous Economic Development Board)

-- Practical: Increase understanding about how officials can take reconciliation forward in their own role and in their department, and how officials can incorporate it into their everyday policy-making.
+- Practical: Increase understanding about how officials can take Reconciliation forward in their own role and in their organization, and how participants can incorporate it into their everyday policy-making.
+Provide practical tools to apply knowledge, processes and strategies in participants’ organizations.

 - Extension: Take their knowledge back to their department and share it with colleagues.

-- Leadership: Create a core group of ‘champions’ for practicing reconciliation.
+- Leadership: Create a core group of ‘champions’ for practicing Reconciliation and reflect on the role of each leader to advance Reconciliation.

-- Collaborative: Build networks with other officials who are working through similar issues.
+- Collaborative: Build networks with other participants who are working through similar issues.

 Contact: Jonathan Perron-Clow